lit-alan/SD4-Enterprise-App-Development/ToDo/Lab_Ex_Five.md

     }
 ```

-- Either replace the endpoint in the customer controller that displays all customers with the following.
+- Replace the endpoint in the customer controller that displays all customers with the following.

 ```java
  @GetMapping({"", "/"})